Convallatoxin (cardiac glycoside) assay

 • the extraction processes applied

-Accurate dosage is essential for:
+Precise dosage is essential for:

-• detect possible contamination or abnormal concentrations
+• Detect potential contamination or abnormal concentrations

-• standardize extracts of lily of the valley and other plants containing cardiotonic glycosides
+• Standardize extracts of lily of the valley and other plants containing cardiotonic glycosides

-• comply with regulatory requirements and ensure the conformity of marketed batches
+• Comply with regulatory requirements and ensure the conformity of marketed batches

-• strengthen the traceability and transparency of products placed on the market
+• Strengthen the traceability and transparency of products placed on the market

 Analytical methods used

-HPLC-DAD : separation of extract components and quantification using a diode array detector, providing specific analysis of glycosides.
+• HPLC-DAD : separation of extract components and quantification using a diode array detector, providing specific analysis of glycosides.

 These approaches guarantee rigorous control and meet the needs of manufacturers, research laboratories and distributors of natural products.